hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 Richard W. Hamming's lecture, *You and Your Research*.
 There are several versions floating around the Internet, including video recordings such as [this](https://www.youtube.com/watch?v=e3msMuwqp-o), but a somewhat definitive version can be found in Hamming's book *The Art of Doing Science and Engineering:  Learning to Learn* (Gordon and Breach, Amsterdam, 1997), chapter 30.

-Freeman Dyson's never delivered AMS Einstein Lecture, [*Birds and Frogs*](https://www.ams.org/notices/200902/rtx090200212p.pdf), published in the *Notices of the American Mathematical Society*, vol. 56, no. 2, pp. 212-223.
+Freeman Dyson's never delivered AMS Einstein Lecture, [*Birds and Frogs*](https://www.ams.org/notices/200902/rtx090200212p.pdf), published in 2009 in the *Notices of the American Mathematical Society*, vol. 56, no. 2, pp. 212-223.

 [The Scientific Virtues](https://slimemoldtimemold.com/2022/02/10/the-scientific-virtues/) by Slime Mold Time Mold (Feb.
 10, 2022).